Relaxation patterns and semi-Markov dynamics: Relaxation patterns

 \subsection{Some basic facts on Bernstein functions and subordinators}

-In order to go on with the results we need some theory of Bernstein functions and subordinators.
-We recall here some basic facts (see \citet{bertoinb, bertoins, librobern} for {more details}).
-A Bernstein function $f:(0, \infty) \to [0,\infty)$ is defined to be of class $C^\infty$ and such that $(-1)^{n-1}f^{(n)}(x)\geq 0$ for all $n \in \mathbb{N}:=\{1,2,3,\ldots\}$.
+In order to go on with the results we recall basic facts from the theory of Bernstein functions and subordinators (see \citet{bertoinb, bertoins, librobern} for {more details}).
+A Bernstein function $f:(0, \infty) \mapsto [0,\infty)$ is defined to be of class $C^\infty$ and such that $(-1)^{n-1}f^{(n)}(\phi)\geq 0$ for all $n \in \mathbb{N}:=\{1,2,3,\ldots\}$.
 A function $f$ is a Bernstein function if and only if \cite[Thm 3.2]{librobern} it can be written in the form